robertmitchellv/robertmitchellv.github.io/content/2013-09-04-Foucault’s-Challenge-to-Modernist-Classification.md

-title:  "Foucault’s Challenge to Modernist Classification"
+Title:  "Foucault’s Challenge to Modernist Classification"
-date:   2013-09-04 20:20:29
+Date:   2013-09-04 20:20:29
-category: Philosophy, Knowledge Organization
+Category: Philosophy
+Tags: Knowledge Organization, Critical Theory
+Author: Robert Mitchell

 In Foucault’s _Les Mots et les choses_ (The Order of Things), he notes a passage in Borges that, for him, demonstrates the limitations of taxonomic assertions in the face of exotic systems of thought—via Borges, he quotes a ‘certain Chinese encyclopedia’ in which it is written:

+&nbsp;

 <i class="fa fa-quote-left fa-2x"></i> animals are divided into: (a) belonging to the Emperor, (b) embalmed, (c) tame, (d) sucking pigs, (e) sirens,
 (f) fabulous, (g) stray dogs, (h) included in the present classification, (i) frenzied, (j) innumerable, (k) drawn with a very fine camelhair brush, (l) et cetera, (m) having just broken the water pitcher, (n) that from a long way off look like flies[^1] <i class="fa fa-quote-right fa-2x"></i>

+&nbsp;

 What shocks Foucault about this passage is what connects these categories—i.e., the structure that links these strange juxtaposed oddities: the alphabetical series [^2].
 Foucault questions on what